 This course is designed to provide high school students with a valuable insight into life as a medical student and a doctor.
 King’s Faculty of Life Sciences & Medicine is one of the largest and most successful centres for research and education in the UK.
 This course offers students the chance to broaden their understanding of the study of medicine and the wide variety of career options within health and healthcare.

 This course will consist of approximately 40 contact hours with teaching taking place from Monday to Friday.
-This is an example timetable from the Medicine course in 2017 so content and timings are subject to change.
+This is the 2018 timetable but please note that content and timings are subject to change.

 Learning outcomes and objectives